fastai/fastpages/_posts/2020-11-02-codespaces.md

 5. A shared file system, which facilitates editing code in one browser tab and rendering the results in another.
 6. ... [and more](https://docs.github.com/en/github/developing-online-with-codespaces).

-For [fastai](https://github.com/fastai), Codespaces enables developers to immediately participate without wasting time on DevOps or complicated setup steps.
+Codespaces enables developers to immediately participate in a project without wasting time on DevOps or complicated setup steps.
 Most importantly, CodeSpaces with nbdev allows developers to quickly get started with creating their own software with literate programming.

 ## A demo of nbdev + Codespaces